 We are lucky to live in the Forest of Dean, one of the most beautiful and friendly of Britain, and a place that has changed so much from its industrial past.
-For that reason we are convinced that the Green Party should be the natural party for the Forest of Dean.

 We have all become very aware of 'climate change' and the urgency of dealing with a potential catastrophe for our planet.